KUNLUN & TARIM EXPEDITION, WEST CHINA: DETAILED ITINERARY

 Other species include Bearded Vulture, Golden Eagle, Guldenstadt’s (or White-winged) Redstart, Brown Accentor and Brandt’s Mountain Finch.

 Mammals are absolutely fantastic in this area, most unusually for Asia.
 We should encounter Kiangs (or Tibetan Wild Asses) and Tibetan Gazelles, and also the rare Tibetan Antelope or Chiru, much-persecuted for its splendid horns and ultra-soft wool (this species has only recently recolonized the ‘Sillem’s area’).
-Wild Yak is another star attraction (we have a very high chance of seeing good numbers here).
-There is even a chance of both Brown Bear and Pallas’s Cat, both of which were seen during our past expeditions!
-There is even a slim chance for Snow Leopard, as they still occur in the area.
+Wild Yak is another star attraction (we have a high chance of seeing good numbers here).
+There is even a fair chance for Brown Bear and a moderate chance for Pallas’s Cat, both of which were seen during our past expeditions!
+There is even a very slim chance for Snow Leopard, as they still occur in the area.
 Red Fox, Himalayan Marmot, Woolly Hare and Large-eared Pika round out a panoply of great critters.

 Kunlun Range & Tarim Basin Expedition: Day 8 After some final birding in the Kunlun range we will descend to Golmud for an overnight stay.